by Ed Lallo/Gulf Seafood News Editor

 The Gulf of Mexico Fisheries Management Council is currently considering Reef Fish Amendment No. 28, Chapter 2 – Management Alternatives.
 The amendment alters traditional allocation of red snapper between the commercial fishing industry and recreational fisherman.

-Two Alternatives are currently before the Council.
+Two Alternatives on allocation, of seven before the Council, are have become the center point of discussion.
 Alternative 1 is based on an aggregate red snapper quota of 11 million pounds; commercial fishermen would be allocated 5.610 million and recreational fishermen 5.390 million.

 The Gulf Council has thrown its support behind Alternative 5; shifting allocation percentages to 75% recreational and 25% commercial for aggregate red snapper quota greater than 9.12 million pounds.